Omnia Card and Roma Pass in front of the Colosseum, Rome.

 What to bring

-• Carry a valid photo ID (such as an identity card, passport, or driving license) for verification purposes.
+A valid photo ID, such as an identity card, passport, or driving license is required for verification purposes.

 Additional information

-• Please note that making reservations will NOT activate your pass.
-Your pass is only activated when you visit your first attraction or use your first public transport.
+• Your pass only becomes active when you visit your first attraction or use public transport.
+Reservations alone do not activate it.

-• Even if activated at a museum, the pass must be validated on your first public transport journey by tapping it on the black circle of the contactless reader.
+• Even if activated at a museum, you must validate your pass on public transport by tapping it on the black circle of the contactless reader during your first journey.

-• Children under 10 years of age can use public transport for free, if they are accompanied by a paying adult.
+• Children under 10 years can ride public transport for free when accompanied by an adult who is paying.

 Colosseum in Rome with tourists, accessible via Omnia Card and Roma Pass.